appgardenstudios/hyaline/www/content/about.md

 ---
-title: "About Hyaline"
+title: About Hyaline
-purpose: "Provide an overview of Hyaline and its purpose"
+purpose: Provide an overview of Hyaline and its purpose
 ---

 # About Hyaline